FelixItsMe/FelixItsMe/README.md

 - [LinkedIn](https://www.linkedin.com/in/faliq-k-hendriana-51650120b/)
 - **Email:** [faliq.kintara14@gmail.com](mailto:faliq.kintara14@gmail.com)

 Feel free to explore my repositories and don't hesitate to reach out if you have any questions or collaboration ideas.
-Have a good day :waffle:
+Have a good day 🥔🥔🥔